Symptoms In Dogs

 All reputable rescue shelters provide veterinarian care.
 All diseases detected are properly treated and the animal cared for.
 Diseases such as distemper, parvo, rabies, leptospirosis, are detected and treatment administered.
 It is important to remember these are rescue centers and they are usually short funded.
 So if they do not believe the animal can be saved or is too far gone with a disease, a humane euthanasia is performed.
 So for you this means your dog has been treated and is felt to have been cured, or it would not be offered to you for adoption.

 You still want to take proper precautions and have your own vet look your new family member over.
-Disease symptoms can be missed especially if they are very early, or the animal was not handled much or emotionally withdrawn where it wouldn’t show it’s symptoms very readily.
+Disease symptoms in dogs can be missed especially if they are very early, or the animal was not handled much or emotionally withdrawn where it wouldn’t show it’s symptoms very readily.
 These animals need a lot of love and attention, but be sure to give it to them on their terms.
 Don’t force anything.
 Allow them to get used to you.
-But monitor and observe them for symptoms of dogs diseases.
+But monitor and observe them for symptoms in dogs diseases.
 Educate yourself.
 You know what feels right or what causes you to be worried.
 The sooner detection does occur, the more likely it will be a full recovery.

 Let’s just cover a few common diseases today.